takemetola/Hostinger_Automated_Test/ReadMe.md

 ## Expected Result
 - The user should be successfully logged in, and the system should redirect to the user's account dashboard.
-- A welcome message "Hi, Kate" should be displayed and test should read desire2work4hostinger@gmail.com email.
+- A welcome message "Hi, Kate" should be displayed and test should read desire2work4hostinger@gmail.com email from Account info tab.

 ## Postconditions
 - The user should have access to their account settings.